-Serenity is the trading name of: Serenity Wedding Videos Ltd whose registered number is 8756494 and registered office is 58 Langtry Court, Lanadron Close, Isleworth, Middlesex, TW7 5GB.
+Serenity Pictures is the trading name of: Serenity Wedding Videos Ltd whose registered number is 8756494 and registered office is 58 Langtry Court, Lanadron Close, Isleworth, Middlesex, TW7 5GB.
 We are committed to protecting your privacy.
 This Policy forms part of our legal information and confirms how we handle data which identifies you.
-If you have any queries concerning your personal information, please contact us at email@example.com
+If you have any queries concerning your personal information, please contact us at firstname.lastname@example.org

 The use of the Internet pages of Serenity Wedding Videos Ltd is possible without any collection of personal data by us; however, if you want to use some services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from you.